Updated: May 2019

 STATUS ACCORDING TO OTHER ORGANIZATIONS

-On the IUCN “Red list” belugas are listed as Near Threatened in an assessment made in 2008 (Jefferson et al. 2012).
+On the IUCN “Red list” belugas are listed as Least Concern in an assessment made in 2017.

 The following descriptions of hunting methods in Canada and Greenland were taken from the NAMMCO Expert Group Meeting to Assess the Hunting Methods for Small Cetaceans, held in 2011 (NAMMCO 2012b).